Bill Beutel: Television career

-Beutel moved to ABC on October 22, 1962 as a reporter with ABC News and as anchor at the network's New York flagship, WABC-TV.
+Beutel moved to ABC in October 1962 as a reporter with ABC News and as an anchor at the network's New York flagship, WABC-TV.
 WABC-TV built on its three-year ratings success with newscast Report to New York anchored by Scott Vincent, and expanded the format to a one-hour 6:00 p.m. newscast called The Big News.
-That expansion was not without risk however, and the new format struggled in the ratings.
+That expansion was not without risk, and the new format struggled in the ratings.
 Among the hundreds of famous personages who were interviewed by Beutel was the African American Muslim and black nationalist leader Malcolm X. Beutel left his WABC duties for two years in April 1968 to join ABC News full-time as their London bureau chief.

 In 1970, he got a call from Al Primo, who had taken over as news director at WABC after Beutel left.
 Primo had brought the Eyewitness News format, in which the reporters directly presented their stories, along with him from KYW-TV in Philadelphia.
 He wanted Beutel to return to New York as co-anchor alongside Roger Grimsby, whom Primo hired away from KGO-TV to serve as WABC-TV's main anchor.
 Primo remembered Beutel's solo anchor run in the early 1960s.
 Since Grimsby had already established a powerful presence after just two years in New York, Primo wanted a co-anchor "who could be his own man."
 Beutel assured Primo he could be.

-Beutel rejoined WABC-TV on September 28, 1970 as Grimsby's co-anchor on Eyewitness News.
+Beutel rejoined WABC-TV in September 1970 as Grimsby's co-anchor on Eyewitness News.
 The two worked together for 16 years, most of which was spent going back and forth with WCBS-TV for first place in the New York ratings.
-On January 6, 1975, Beutel was reassigned by ABC News and became the co-host (along with Stephanie Edwards) of a new morning show called AM America.
-This show, ABC's first attempt at a morning news program to compete with NBC's Today and CBS's combination of network news and Captain Kangaroo, lasted only ten months on the air.
+In January 1975, Beutel was reassigned by ABC News and became the co-host, along with Stephanie Edwards, of a new morning show called AM America.
+This show, ABC's first attempt at a morning news program to compete with NBC's Today and CBS's combination of network news and Captain Kangaroo, lasted ten months on the air.

 AM America was replaced on November 3, 1975 by Good Morning America, originally anchored by David Hartman and Nancy Dussault.
 Beutel returned to WABC-TV and Eyewitness News, though he maintained a presence on the network as the anchor of its 15-minute late newscasts on Saturday and Sunday nights through the late 1970s.